-\textbf{Sensitivity Analysis (The Answer to RQ4)} Here we investigate the effect of the regularization parameter, the embedding size $K$, and number of channels applied on COMET.
-From Figure 6, we can observe that COMET obtains better performance with the increase of embedding size.
+Here we investigate the effect of the regularization parameter, the embedding size $K$, and the number of channels applied on COMET.
+From Figure 6, we can observe that COMET obtains better performance with the increase in embedding size.
 It is reasonable since a larger embedding size is able to encode richer representations of users and items.
-Besides, better performance is achieved when the regularization parameter is relative small, and the performance of COMET degrades significantly as the regularization parameter increases.
-At last, we find that the performance of COMET based on different number of channels is very stable, which shows the strong expressiveness of CNN.
-We only conduct sensitivity test on 3 different number of channels here, since the training time will increase dramatically with more channels under our setting.
-In addition, to show the convergence of our proposed method, we plot the training loss in each training epoch in the Figure 7.
+Besides, we can observe that COMET generally achieves better performance in the range [5e-6, 1e-5].
+This indicates that it is important to choose a suitable regularization parameter to balance between overfitting and underfitting.
+At last, we find that the performance of COMET based on different numbers of channels is very stable, which shows the strong expressiveness of CNN.
+We only conduct a sensitivity test on 3 different numbers of channels here, since the training time will increase dramatically with more channels under our setting.
+In addition, to show the convergence of our proposed method, we plot the training loss in each training epoch in Figure 7.